 Art.
 III-5.
 The administrative director shall retain the applications for not more than five (5) years and shall thereafter transmit them to the state library for permanent storage.

 ARTICLE IV - Multistate Professional Responsibility Examination

 Art.
 IV-1.
-All persons seeking admission to the practice of law in Connecticut, whether by examination or upon motion without examination shall, prior to being recommended for admission to the bar, produce evidence of satisfactory completion of the Multistate Professional Responsibility Examination.
+All persons seeking admission to the practice of law in Connecticut by examination, by UBE score transfer, or upon motion without examination shall, prior to being recommended for admission to the bar, produce evidence of satisfactory completion of the Multistate Professional Responsibility Examination.
 The passing score on the Multistate Professional Responsibility Examination shall be a scaled score of eighty (80) and must be achieved within four years before or within one year after the date the applicant files his or her application for admission to the Connecticut bar.

 Art.
 IV-2.
 In lieu of the Multistate Professional Responsibility Examination an applicant may, prior to being recommended for admission to the bar, submit evidence of satisfactory completion of a course in professional responsibility/legal ethics offered by a law school approved by the bar examining committee as part of its regular curriculum.
 To be acceptable, the course must be completed with a grade of either "C" or "Pass" within four years before or within one year after the date the applicant files his or her application for admission to the Connecticut bar.